| "Meteorology is a branch of physics," a weather expert remarked

 adding more greenhouse gas means the layer will absorb more of the

 rays.
-So the place from which most of the heat energy finally leaves
+So the place from which part of the heat energy finally leaves

 the Earth will shift to higher layers.
-Those are colder layers, so
+Those are thinner and colder layers, so

 in more energy than it radiates (which is in fact our current situation).

-As the higher levels radiate some of the excess downwards, all the
+As the upper levels radiate some of the excess downwards, all the

 lower levels down to the surface warm up.
 The imbalance must continue

-until the high levels get warmer and radiate out more energy.
+until the upper levels get warmer and radiate out more energy.
 As in

 Tyndall's analogy of a dam on a river, the barrier thrown across the